dsomel21/developer-handbook/Technical Guide/Regular/Backend Developer.md

 #### JWT

-*   [ ] You how used at least one library to work with JWT
+*   [ ] You used at least one library to work with JWT
 *   [ ] You can create JWT with custom payload

 ### Contentful